Belfast Work Sample (Video):

-Moving Messages Boston Project Maps: Map of the Boston Foundations Catchment Area with a selection of 21 potential sites.
+Moving Messages Boston Project Maps: Map of the Greater Boston with a selection of 21 potential sites.
 Sites were chosen based on the size of the 'green space' / natural environments.

 T-Shirt design example: Blank Spaces will be left in different parts of the shirt in order for participant to inscribe their messages with a fabric marker.
 I would like to make 150 different t-shirt designs based on the how the physical and social maps evolve.